psarya/Mental_Health_Classifier/README.md

 - Tokenization
 - Lemmatization

-For BERT-based models, minimal preprocessing was used because transformer tokenizers already handle much of the linguistic processing.
+For transformer-based models such as BERT, minimal preprocessing was used because transformer tokenizers already handle much of the linguistic processing internally.

 ---

-# 📊 Exploratory Data Analysis (EDA)
+## 📊 Exploratory Data Analysis (EDA)

-EDA techniques used:
+EDA techniques used in the project:

 - Class distribution analysis
 - Word clouds